flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command change the Vampire `FastIDE` mode for faster-than-legacy `IDE` devices reads.
+This command changes the Vampire `FastIDE` mode for faster-than-legacy `IDE` devices reads.

 NO WARRANTY IS PROVIDED.
 USE AT YOUR OWN RISK.